KDAB/cxx-qt/book/src/qobject/bridge-macro.md

 }
 ```

-Also note that currently cxx-qt-gen by default emits all generated header files in a single folder.
+Currently, cxx-qt-gen writes all generated header files into a single folder.
 Therefore you need to be careful to not produce two header files with the same filename.
 In future we plan to use the entire module path to disambiguate this.
 Progress on this can be tracked in [#19](https://github.com/KDAB/cxx-qt/issues/19).